olado/doT/README.md

 	./bin/dot-packer -s examples/views -d out/views

 ## Example for express
-	Many people are using doT with expree.
-I added an example of the best way of doing it:
+	Many people are using doT with express.
+I added an example of the best way of doing it examples/express:

 [doT with express](examples/express)